THIS LONG AND

 © Joan Leigh Fermor Estate

-The Leigh Fermor House during its construction
+The house during construction

 Photograph: Joan Leigh Fermor